-Le Concert Spirituel is a notable contributor to the continuing revival of the French operatic tradition from the Baroque era onwards, especially through its Glossa recordings: Boismortier’s Daphnis et Chloé, Destouches’ Callirhoé, Marais’ Sémélé and Grétry’s Andromaque are good examples of this revival.
-In parallel to performing these operas Le Concert Spirituel has been exploring both the sacred repertoire of the French early Baroque, especially that of Marc-Antoine Charpentier, and compositions written in connection with the French Prix de Rome competition by such composers as Saint-Saëns, Debussy and Gustave Charpentier.
+Le Concert Spirituel is a notable contributor to the continuing revival of the French Baroque operatic tradition through its recordings on Glossa: Boismortier’s Daphnis et Chloé, Destouches’ Callirhoé, Marais’ Sémélé and Lully’s Proserpine are good examples.
+In parallel to these operas Le Concert Spirituel has been exploring the sacred repertoire of the French early Baroque, especially that of Marc-Antoine Charpentier.
+Hervé Niquet and Le Concert Spirituel are also responsible for significant interpretations of music by Purcell and Handel (the ensemble played the music of Handel to an audience estimated at around 10,000 in the Parque del Retiro in Madrid and the recording of the Water Music and Music for the Royal Fireworks was the recipient of the Edison Prize in 2004).

 * * *